JackSzwergold/Writing/memories/Going to My First Comic Convention and Getting Ripped Off.md

 By Jack Szwergold

-Paid $3.25 for a copy of “Battlestar Galactica” #1 from Phillip.
+**QUICK NOTES**: I paid $3.25 for a copy of “Battlestar Galactica” #1 from Phillip.
 Someone at the convention was wandering around and had a pile of them selling for 25 Cents

+It was the 1970s, I was in elementary school and liked to buy comics.
+I

 ***